connorcla/Escape-Dungeon-Terminal-Based/README.md

 **CMake**: Allows us as developers to specify build processes, manage dependencies, and organize our project’s source code.
 In the context of an RPG game, it could help manage any external libraries we may use and specify build types for debugging purposes.
 Seeing that the project is also a collaborative project, CMake’s ability to organize the source code into logical modules makes it easier to manage the scale of the project

 ### Input/Output of Project?
-**Input**: A user will be prompted by Terminal to select menu options (i.e. “1-Talk to the tavern owner, 2 - Open quest log, 3- Open inventory) etc.) The story will progress differently and the user may pick alternate endings depending on the user’s inputs (i.e. failing to use a heal item when needed could result in character death).
+**Input**: A user will be prompted by Terminal to select menu options (i.e. “1-Look for items, 2 - Open Map, 3- Open inventory) etc.) The story will progress differently and the user may pick alternate endings depending on the user’s inputs (i.e. failing to use a heal item when needed could result in the player's death).

-**Output**: The output will be on Terminal such as dialogue, storyline, menu options for the next user input, and maybe even combining symbols to create backgrounds or characters.
+**Output**: The output will be on Terminal such as dialogue, storyline, menu options for the next user input, and the output of player an enemy actions during battle.

 ### Project Features
-Players should be able to select and/or create their character they want to use to navigate through the dungeon.
+Players should be able to name their character they want to use to navigate through the dungeon.
 They will be able to view and manage their player’s statistics and choose which skills to increase or level up as the game progresses.
-Along with this character management, heal and magic counters will be shown to let the player know of any available resources as well as menus showing different options or actions their player can take.
+Along with this character management, heal and magic counters will be shown to let the player know of any available resources as well as menus showing different options or actions their player can take during battle such as attacking, using an item, or moving back to a previous room to prepare for the next battle.

 As players navigate through the dungeon, they  will be able to access and view a map of the dungeon including the rooms visited, any significant characters, and any unchecked rooms.
 Players can choose which direction to explore in and can investigate or use different actions around rooms prompting different responses.
-By navigating, players can find other characters that can help them on their journey, or give them information about the place they are attempting to escape from.
+By navigating, players can find items that can help them on their journey, or give them information about the place they are attempting to escape from.

 Through their journey players can obtain and use items that will aid them in fights or navigating through the rooms.
 Items will be obtained by defeating enemies or finding special rooms and can be viewed in an inventory.
 These items will be able to be used either in battle against enemies or in the map in order to aid in navigating.